Robert Elms

-Robert Frederick Elms is an English writer and broadcaster.
-Elms was a writer for The Face magazine in the 1980s, and is known for his long-running radio show on BBC Radio London and his 2006 book, The Way We Wore.
+Robert Frederick Elms (born 12 June 1959) is an English writer and broadcaster.
+Elms was a writer for The Face magazine in the 1980s, and is known for his long-running radio show on BBC Radio London.

 Early life and education

-Robert Frederick Elms was born in Hendon and educated at Orange Hill Grammar School for Boys, a state grammar school in the north-west London suburb of Burnt Oak, after passing the 11-plus examination for state school pupils.
+Elms was born in Hendon, London, England, and was educated at Orange Hill Grammar School for Boys, a state grammar school in the northwest London suburb of Burnt Oak, after passing the 11-plus examination for state school pupils.
 From there, Elms studied at the London School of Economics (LSE) in Central London.

 Life and career

 While still at the LSE, Elms became deeply involved in the "club scene" that was developing in London suburbs.
 He became a columnist for both The Face and NME, writing on both music and fashion.
 According to Elms, he was "almost a member" of the band Spandau Ballet.
 He championed them, having suggested their name, and introduced the group at early concerts by declaiming a brief verse.
 Band member Gary Kemp later commented that Elms was their "spin doctor", and said he "inspired" songs such as "Chant No. 1 (I Don't Need This Pressure On)", a number 3 UK Singles Chart hit for the band in 1981.
 Elms also worked as a DJ at clubs including the Palladium in New York.

 Elms was a chronicler of the New Romantic movement of the early 1980s, which saw him become a popular interview choice for the broadcast media.
 Elms then developed a broadcasting career of his own, working in both radio and television.
 He was a contributor to Loose Ends (BBC Radio 4) and presented the Channel 4 travel series Travelog during the 1990s.
 In 1989, his first novel, In Search of the Crack was published by Penguin Books.

-In 2006 he published The Way We Wore: A Life in Threads, which charts the changing fashions of his own youth, linking them with the social history of the times.
+In 2005, he published The Way We Wore: A Life in Threads, which charts the changing fashions of his own youth, linking them with the social history of the times.

 He served as a patron for the Arts Council's Architecture Week, until the demise of the event in 2007.